Willie169/Android-Non-Root/README.md

 2. Open your terminal application and move the exported files to somewhere it can access with `mv old_location new_location`.
 The root directory of the main storage of Android is usually `/storage/emulated/0`.
 The home directory of **Termux** is `/data/data/com.termux/home`, which is abbreviated as `~` in **Termux**.
 2. Go to the directory you moved the exported files to with `cd directory` (assumed `~/shizuku` below) and run `sh rish`.
 2. Where used to be `~ $` should become `e2q:/ $` or something similar if `sh rish` succeeded.
 Write ADB commands here.
 Note that there is no need to use `adb` or `adb shell` prefixes before commands and that `devices` command gets `/system/bin/sh: devices: inaccessible or not found`.
-2. You can turn WiFi off after ADB is connected. **Shizuku** may say **Paring failed** after that, but it's actually running if you still see `e2q:/ $` or something similar on your terminal application.
+2. You can turn WiFi off after ADB is connected. **Shizuku** may say **Paring failed** after that, but you can check on the Terminal wether you're in the adb shell.
+If you see `e2q:/ $` or something similar, then it's working well.
 2. Optionally, create a `.sh` file (`nano ~/shizuku.sh` for example), paste the following code block, save it, and make it executable with `chmod +x shizuku.sh` so that you can run this shortcut to start **Shizuku** on your terminal afterward.
     ```
     #!/data/data/com.termux/files/usr/bin/bash
     cd shizuku
     sh rish
     ```
-2. **Note**: It is recommended to use **Termux**'s F-Droid version instead of Google Play Store version.
+2. **Note**: It is recommended to use **Termux**'s F-Droid version and avoid using Google Play Store version because the latter is no longer updated.
 F-Droid: [https://f-droid.org/packages/com.termux/](https://f-droid.org/packages/com.termux/).
 ### Install SystemUI Tuner
 Install **SystemUI Tuner** (pub: **Zachary Wander**) from Google Play Store: [https://play.google.com/store/apps/details?id=com.zacharee1.systemuituner](https://play.google.com/store/apps/details?id=com.zacharee1.systemuituner).
-### To Leave Developer Options off When Using Shizuku to Connect to ADB (Some Financial Apps Require Developer Options to Be Off)
+### To Leave Developer Options off When Using Shizuku to Connect to ADB
+Some financial apps may require Developer Options to be off when using them.
+This is the guide about how to turn Developer Options off while still using Shizuku ADB Shell.
 1. Follow the screen instructions of **SystemUI Tuner**.
-2. Run `adb shell` command `pm grant com.zacharee1.systemuituner android.permission.WRITE_SECURE_SETTINGS` (with **Shizuku**).
+2. Run `adb shell` command `pm grant com.zacharee1.systemuituner android.permission.WRITE_SECURE_SETTINGS` (you can do it with **Shizuku** and a terminal such as **Termux** or **aShell**).
 2. Connect to a WiFi.
+You don't need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.
 2. Turn off **Developer Options** if it's on.
 The toggle switch is usually on the top of **Developer Options**.
 2. In **SystemUI Tuner**, go to **Developer** and turn on **Enable ADB** and **Enable Wireless ADB**.
 2. Press **Start** on **Shizuku** and make sure it's running.
 2. Go to **Persistent Options** and select **Enable ADB**.
 2. Don't `exit` the session of the ADB on your terminal application (hold wake lock if needed) if you want to keep **Shizuku** running.
-2. Turn off WiFi. **Enable Wireless ADB** should be turned off automatically.
+2. Turn off WiFi. **Enable Wireless ADB** will be turned off automatically by system settings.
 You can check that in **SystemUI Tuner**.
 ### Reconnect Shizuku in Case it Stops with SystemUI Tuner
 1. Connect to a WiFi.
+You don't need to log in or have real WiFi access, just make your phone believes you are connected to WiFi.
 2. Turn off **Developer Options** if it's on.
 The toggle switch is usually on the top of **Developer Options**.
 2. In **SystemUI Tuner**, go to **Developer** and turn on **Enable Wireless ADB**.
 2. Press **Start** on **Shizuku** and make sure it's running.